RandomIntel/hello-world/README.md

 # hello-world
-Just learning how to create a repository from the tutorial.
+Just learning how to create a repository from the default tutorial.

+This is, uneventfully, a test.
+I enjoy testing(?)